jonasrothfuss/ProMP/docs/source/index.rst

 - MAML: Model Agnostic Meta-Learning (`Finn et al., 2017`_)
 - E-MAML: Exploration MAML (`Al-Shedivat et al., 2018`_, `Stadie et al., 2018`_)

 The code was written as part of ProMP_.
-Further information and experimental results can be found our the website_.
+Further information and experimental results can be found on our website_.
 This documentation specifies the API and interaction of the algorithm's components.
 Overall, on iteration of gradient-based Meta-RL consists of the followings steps: